nlamonaco86/repairTracker/README.md

 ## Complete User Authentication System

-The server automatically creates an Administrator account on the first startup, which can then be user to create employee, manager, etc. accounts for different levels of employee access to the platform.
+The server automatically creates an Administrator account on the first startup, which can then be user to create employee, manager, etc. accounts for different levels of employee access to sections of the platform.

 Anyone can create a Customer account as well, but can only access the customer sections of the app with it.